clubgamma/Trendit/README.md

 > **Note**
 > - To add new feature create your branch

+## Description
+- this project is about building a website that provides top trading keywords from all over the internet (Google trends, Twitter, Youtube, FB, Instagram ) using API.

+## purpose
+- using keywords from Trendit a content creator can have the right idea what to create or what keywords they can  post to achieve maximum  reach.

 ## 👇 Prerequisites

 Before contributing or adding a new feature, please make sure you have already installed the following tools: